 My book Decoding the Social World (MIT Press, Dec.
-2017) discusses how data science and the analysis of networks help us solve the puzzle of unintended consequences – or why our intentional actions often trigger outcomes that we did not intend or even envision.
+2017) explains how data science and the analysis of networks help us solve the puzzle of unintended consequences – or why our intentional actions often trigger outcomes that we did not intend or even envision.
 The key to the puzzle, I argue in the book, is to integrate different levels of analysis in our theories of social change, something we can do now because of new data and computational tools.